-- The current enthusiasm for large-scale community health workers (CHWs) needs to be tempered with a sobering reflection on the disappointments that followed a similar wave of enthusiasm in the 1970s and 1980s, noting challenges in scaling up and sustaining large-scale public sector CHW programs. - Large-scale public sector CHW programs are complex entities that require adapting a systems perspective to the national and local contexts. - CHWs are a diverse group of community-level workers.
-This guide distinguishes between two levels of CHWs: 1) full-time, paid, with formal pre-service training, and 2) volunteer, part-time workers. - The guide attempts to avoid categorical recommendations, but rather offers suggested issues and principles to consider and, when possible, brings in relevant program experience.
+- The current enthusiasm for large-scale Community Health Workers (CHWs) needs to be tempered with a sobering reflection on the disappointments that followed a similar wave of enthusiasm in the 1970s and 1980s, noting challenges in scaling up and sustaining large-scale public sector CHW programs. - Large-scale public sector CHW programs are complex entities that require adapting a systems perspective to the national and local contexts. - CHWs are a diverse group of community-level workers.
+This guide distinguishes between two levels of CHWs: (1) full-time, paid, with formal pre-service training and (2) volunteer, part-time workers. - The guide attempts to avoid categorical recommendations, but rather offers suggested issues and principles to consider and, when possible, brings in relevant program experience.

-Recently, a renewed interest in large-scale community health worker (CHW) programs has been seen globally.
-This renewal provides an opportune moment to take stock of issues and challenges such programs face and what can be done to make them as effective as possible.
-With this in mind, this manual is intended to be used a practical guide for policymakers and program managers wishing to develop or strengthen a CHW program, drawing lessons from other countries that have implemented CHW programs at-scale.
-Throughout, we discuss major policy and programmatic issues that decision-makers and planners need to consider when designing, implementing, scaling up or strengthening a national-level CHW program.
-We offer an overview of specific challenges CHW programs face, country lessons, tools, and other resources that may be helpful, while incorporating relevant programmatic examples as much as possible.
+Recently, a renewed interest in CHWs has been seen globally.
+This renewal provides an opportune moment to take stock of issues and challenges such CHW programs face and what can be done to make them as effective as possible.
+With this in mind, this manual is intended to be used as a practical guide for policymakers and program managers wishing to develop or strengthen a CHW program, drawing lessons from other countries that have implemented CHW programs at scale.